scottrsm/math/README.md

 # math
-## Mathematical Educational Papers and Conjectures
+## Mathematical Educational Papers, new Results, and Conjectures

 **NOTE:** Some of the papers are written in ${\LaTeX}$ and others are written in ${\TeX}$.